OSGeo/grass-addons/README.md

     make MODULE_TOPDIR=/usr/lib/grass78/

-## How to submitt contributions?
+## How to submit contributions?

 To submit your GRASS GIS module here, please check

    https://grass.osgeo.org/development/

-The submmission must be compliant with the GRASS submission rules as found in the GRASS source code and RFC2 (Legal aspects of submission):
+The submission must be compliant with the GRASS submission rules as found in the GRASS source code and RFC2 (Legal aspects of submission):